Lucy-Mckenzie/Lucy-Mckenzie/README.md

 When I’m not coding, you’ll find me reading, swimming, or enjoying time with family and friends.
 I’m a social butterfly at heart, driven by a passion for expanding my knowledge.

 ## Projects 🔭
+# We Hike
-We Hike is your go-to app for all things hiking.
-It provides detailed information on New Zealand's Great Walks, as well as up-to-date hike and hut details sourced directly from the Department of Conservation API.
-Built with React, Leaflet.js, TypeScript, Node.js, DOC API, and Tailwind CSS.
-We Hike is a large-scale project showcasing the technologies I mastered during boot camp.
-This is an ongoing project—check out my progress so far at https://www.wehikenewzealand.com/.
+Provides detailed information on New Zealand's Great Walks, as well as up-to-date hike and hut details sourced directly from the Department of Conservation API.

+- Built with React, Leaflet.js, TypeScript, Node.js, DOC API, and Tailwind CSS.
+- We Hike is a large-scale project showcasing the technologies I mastered during boot camp.
+- This is an ongoing project—check out my progress so far at https://www.wehikenewzealand.com/.

+# myCelium
-MyCelium is a game where players grow mushrooms from spores and sell them at the market for profit.
+A game where players grow mushrooms from spores and sell them at the market for profit.
 Developed over a week with a talented team of six, the game offers an engaging experience as players watch their mushrooms progress through three distinct growth stages.

-We built this project using React, Phaser.js, TypeScript, and Tailwind CSS.
-MyCelium highlights my collaborative skills and ability to deliver a fully functional application under tight deadlines.
-Find this game at https://my-celium.devacademy.nz/
+- We built this project using React, Phaser.js, TypeScript, and Tailwind CSS.
+- Find this game at https://my-celium.devacademy.nz/

+# Suncoast Patios
-Suncoast Patios, a family company advertising outdoor building products.
-The website is currently developed with Wordpress but its a little outdated.
-I am currently at the designing stage, learning Next.js for SEO and server side rendering.
+A small company advertising outdoor building products.
+A solo project I'm currently building, with regular meeting with the owner and product manager.

+- Designed with a prototype on Figma, drove the key points into the landing page with: Hero, call to action, products, building trust, and answering questions.
+- Using Next.js, React, Typescript, Tailwind Css.

 ## Tech Stack
 - Front-end: HTML5, CSS3, Tailwind CSS, React, Typescript, Leaflet.js, Phaser.js